suyuan32/simple-admin-doc/src/guide/basic-config/env_setting.md

 - [Goctls](/guide/basic-config/simple-admin-tools.md)

 ::: info
+**It is recommended to use PostgreSQL Database.**

-It is recommended to develop under linux, because the make command is required.
-We develop in Ubuntu 22.10. \
+It is recommended to develop under linux, because the make command is required. \
 **`Windows` users are recommended to cofigure the environment via [Windows](/guide/FAQ.html#how-to-configure-the-windows-environment), you can also develop in the [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) environment.**
 :::